 From: Joseph Sullivan <

-Subject: Updated CFP: 36th Annual OVSC
+Subject: Updated CFP: 2012 OVSC (deadline 8/31)

-The 36th Annual Ohio Valley Shakespeare Conference 2012
+The 36th Annual Ohio Valley Shakespeare Conference

 October 18-20, 2012 Marietta College

 The planning committee of the Ohio Valley Shakespeare Conference seeks proposals for papers or panels from across today’s theoretical and methodological landscape that engage some facet of the amalgam “Extreme(ly) Shakespeare(an).”
 “Extreme Shakespeare” alludes to the wide variety of extremities that can be found in Shakespeare’s work.
 It brings to mind those occasions where the playwright demonstrates either a lack of regard for or a lack of control over the principles of proportionality and balance, to the degree either of those principles were prioritized by dramatists of the early modern period.
 Of course, extremity is an inherently relative value, which leads to a second facet of the amalgam open to conferees.
 “Extremely Shakespearean” refers to the fundamental characteristics of Shakespeare’s art, craft, thought, philosophy, etc. How might we best operationalize the term “Shakespearean”?
 What quality or qualities should we identify as the quintessence of Shakespeare’s work?
 Conversely, where do we observe Shakespeare at his least Shakespearean?
 Have we in the past, do we now, and/or might we ever share a persuasive understanding of what constitutes the most significant attributes of Shakespeare?
 Is the pursuit a noble quest, or a fool’s errand?